 |Sample Size||Items to Select||Timing||Audit Procedure||Assertion|

 |80 customers||30 largest, 50 randomly||Interim phase (before year-end)||Confirm accounts receivable directly with the customer||Existence, Rights, Valuation|

 |30 items||20 oldest, 10 random||Interim phase||Obtain an aged listing of receivable and trace items to general ledger||Existence|

 |All||All||Year-end||Obtain an analysis of the allowance for doubtful accounts and assess reasonableness||Valuation|

 |All||All||Year-end||Review board of directors’ minutes to determine if any accounts have been assigned or discounted||Rights|

-The audit program shown is very detailed in designing the nature, timing, and extent, however, it is not complete because it does not address the four relevant assertions to accounts receivable.
+The audit program shown is very detailed in designing the nature, timing, and extent of audit procedures, however, it is not complete because it does not address the four relevant assertions to accounts receivable.
 Remember that balance sheet accounts have 4 relevant assertions.
 The one missing in this example is completeness.
 Therefore, the step by step methodology of developing an audit program is as follows:

 - Auditor determines which management assertions are applicable.
 For account balances, the applicable assertions are existence, rights, valuation, and completeness.
 For the class of transactions, the applicable assertions are occurrence, completeness, accuracy, cut-off, and classification.